complxalgorithm/TweetKeywordMapper/README.md

 - [ ] Allow user to search Tweets from different countries.

 ## Contributing
 Contributions to this program are more than welcome.
 Simply make a pull request for my review.
-If there are any issues with or any suggestions for the program that you have, create an issue for my review.
+If there are any issues with, or any suggestions for, the program that you may have, create an issue for my review.

 My only requirement is that you thoroughly comment your code so that others and I can follow along with what you are doing, and can learn from what you added.